 Conversion funnel behavior

-- Place several tracking codes in the website in order to study the behavior of the visitors.
+- Place several tracking codes in the website to study the behavior of visitors.

 - Identify possible hurdles in the conversion process and try to fix them.